Bryce Harper drives in 100th run, Phillies beat Reds 6-2

-CINCINNATI (AP) — Bryce Harper drove in his 100th run with a single, J.T.
-Realmuto had a pair of hits and a sacrifice fly, and the Philadelphia Phillies won their third in a row Tuesday night, 6-2 over the Cincinnati Reds.
+CINCINNATI (AP) — The Phillies’ offense is coming around in September, with their top hitter leading the way.

-The Phillies began the day 2½ games behind the Cubs for the final NL wild card.
+Bryce Harper drove in his 100th run with a single, J.T.
+Realmuto had a pair of hits and a sacrifice fly, and the Phillies won their third in a row Tuesday night, 6-2 over the Cincinnati Reds.

 Harper’s fifth-inning single made him the first Phillie since Ryan Howard in 2011 to have 30 homers and 100 RBIs in the same season.
 Harper hit his 30th homer in the series opener, a 7-1 Phillies win on Monday.
 The last Phillies outfielder to have 30 homers and 100 RBIs in a season was Pat Burrell in 2005.